 5. The publicised facts confirming the fabrication of the case of Syrym Shalabayev in Ukraine

-On 16 November, 2015, human rights organisations the Centre for Civil Liberties, Human Rights Information Centre, the Open Dialog Foundation and the Kazakhstan International Bureau for Human Rights and Rule of Law, noted that “the true mastermind behind Ukraine’s demand to extradite Syrym Shalabayev is the Kazakh authorities“.
+On 16 November, 2015, human rights organisations the Centre for Civil Liberties, Human Rights Information Centre, the Open Dialogue Foundation and the Kazakhstan International Bureau for Human Rights and Rule of Law, noted that “the true mastermind behind Ukraine’s demand to extradite Syrym Shalabayev is the Kazakh authorities“.

 In 2014, on the kazaword.wordpress.com portal, unknown persons posted links to stolen correspondence of Kazakh senior officials.
 Also, the Ukrainian news portal Trust.ua published excerpts from correspondence of Ukrainian investigators and representatives of Kazakhstan’s BTA Bank.
 The published correspondence was referred to by numerous European media outlets.